 We are highlighting 3 core benefits you can achieve by implementing these basic Slack best practices not only to your working style, but sharing the knowledge with your team using our Free Slack Employee Policy template.
 These benefits are core use-cases to all of our clients.
 (Flowtrace use cases)

-On top of the 3 benefits we outline below, by using Slack best practices and effective cross-functional collaboration also increases employee sentiment, accelerates the value delivery, aligns your products with your business strategy and allows you to adapt to change faster.
+On top of the 3 benefits we outline below, by using Slack best practices and effective cross-functional collaboration also increases employee engagement, accelerates the value delivery, aligns your products with your business strategy and allows you to adapt to change faster.
 (4 benefits of cross-functional agile teams)

-Efficient information sharing
+Benefit: Efficient information sharing

 We have all been there where the content, or document we saw couple of weeks ago just cannot be found anymore.
 Was it in Slack?
 No, maybe it was an email?
 This is an example from the weeds, but the same play is happening at a strategic level.